DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/dscript-format.rst

 to get the whole sentence to be considered one argument, and to get the single quote to not cause strange behaviors?

 Luckily, there is.
 If you encase something in quotes, Denizen will automatically consider the entire quoted segment as one argument.
-For example, -Put me in quotes- is considered 4 arguments while -"Put me in quotes"- is seen as only one!
+For example, ``Put me in quotes`` is considered 4 arguments while ``"Put me in quotes"`` is seen as only one!
 Below are two acceptable ways to quote an argument.

 .. code:: yaml
   :number-lines: